 They drove me around town, introduced me to people and I observed them in a number of situations with many different people over the course of those three days.
 I saw them in real life over a long enough period that they couldn’t just put on a happy face and “fake it.”
 I saw them deal with some challenges and was struck not just with their professionalism and commitment to the artistic elements of moviemaking, but with their personal integrity.

 Sometimes the more time you spend with people, the less you admire them.
 Not so with the Kendricks.
 What you see is what you get.
 I saw no hypocrisy or insincerity, and believe me, those things register on my instruments.
 I met their wives and children and felt their genuine warmth and affection.

 I stayed through Sunday in order to worship at Sherwood Baptist Church.
 I wasn’t prepared to keep noticing people in the choir or the hallway who I’ve seen in Flywheel, Facing the Giants, Fireproof or Courageous.
 It was an odd experience, but there was nothing superficial or phony in the majority of people I interacted with.
 Sure, every church is different, but Sherwood Church is the genuine item.

 Since I have always written my books on my own, without plugging into someone else’s vision, many people have asked why I would become involved with “someone else’s project.”
 It’s a good question, and it certainly created challenges.
-I’ve written about forty books now, with over five million copies in print.
+I’ve written over 60 books now, with over 12 million copies in print.
 I was not desperate to write another one!
 I choose my projects carefully.
 That’s why I took a good look at Sherwood, because I don’t want to put my name on anything that isn’t both high quality and honorable.
 For the Courageous project, I felt good about becoming part of a storytelling team led by people who are not only dedicated and skilled, but honest and authentic.